mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/uninstall/index.md

 When you run `konvoy down`, the command removes all of the AWS infrastructure resources created for the cluster, including any volumes that are backing PersistentVolumesClaims with a `Delete` [ReclaimPolicy][reclaim-policy].

-## To completely remove Konvoy cluster resources:
+## Remove Konvoy cluster resources

 Change to the directory that contains your cluster's state files, then run the following command: